Colloquium: Hadron Production in Open-charm Meson Pair at $e^+e^-$ Collider: Experimental advances

-Meanwhile, the BESIII experiment reported a new charmonium-like resonance $Y(4500)$ in the reaction of $e^+e^-\to K^+K^-J/\psi$~\cite{BESIII:2022joj}.
-The mass and width are determined to be $M = (4484.7\pm13.3\pm24.1$) MeV/$c^2$ and $\Gamma = (111.1\pm30.1\pm15.2$) MeV, respectively.
+Meanwhile, the BESIII experiment reported a new charmoniumlike resonance $Y(4500)$ in the reaction of $e^+e^-\to K^+K^-J/\psi$~\cite{BESIII:2022joj}.
+The mass and width are determined as $M = (4484.7\pm13.3\pm24.1$) MeV/$c^2$ and $\Gamma = (111.1\pm30.1\pm15.2$) MeV, respectively.
 This new resonance, called $Y(4500)$, was proposed by the prediction of a $c\bar{c}s\bar{s}$ tetraquark state in the lattice QCD calculation~\cite{Chiu:2005ey}, a baryonium state~\cite{Qiao:2007ce}, the $5S$-$4D$ mixing scheme~\cite{Wang:2019mhs,Wang:2022jxj}, a hidden-charm candidate tetraquark in the QCD sum rule~\cite{Wang:2021qus}, and a heavy-antiheavy hadronic molecule state~\cite{Dong:2021juy,Peng:2022nrj}.
-And in Refs.~\cite{Wang:2023zxj,Peng:2024blp}, the unquenched potential model also indicated the good agreement between the experimental observable and the characterized energy level structure.
+Refs.~\cite{Wang:2023zxj,Peng:2024blp} discussed how the unquenched potential model also indicated the good agreement between the experimental observable and the characterized energy level structure.
 More explorations are highly desirable in both experimental measurement and theoretical studies to reveal its nature, especially in open-charm final states.
-Considering that, the BESIII experiment performed a precise measurement of the production cross section of the $e^+e^-\to \pi^+D^{\ast0}D^{\ast-}$ reaction at 86 c.m. energies between 4.19 and 4.95 GeV including charge conjugate mode, using a data sample corresponding to a total integrated luminosity of 18 fb$^{-1}$~\cite{BESIII:2023cmv}.
-Here, only one $D^{\ast0}(D^{\ast-})$ candidate is reconstructed in the $D^{0}(D^{-})\pi^0$ channel with the decay of $D^0\to K^-\pi^+$, $K^-\pi^+\pi^0$ and $K^-\pi^+\pi^+\pi^-$, as well as $D^-\to K^-\pi^+\pi^-$, respectively, while antiparticle is extracted from the recoil side, which has included the charge-conjugate mode.
-Three enhancements are visible in the line shape of the cross section of $e^+e^-\to \pi^+D^{\ast0}D^{\ast-}$ around 4.20, 4.47, and 4.67 GeV, as shown in Fig.~\ref{BCS:piD0Dsm} (Bottom).
-By performing a fit to the dressed cross section of $e^+e^-\to \pi^+D^{\ast0}D^{\ast-}$ which takes into account vacuum polarizations~\cite{Jin:2018kjv} as shown in Fig.~\ref{BCS:piD0Dsp:fit} (Bottom), the resonance parameters for three enhancements are determined to be 4209.6 $\pm$ 4.7 $\pm$ 5.9 MeV/$c^{2}$, 4469.1 $\pm$ 26.2 $\pm$ 3.6 MeV/$c^{2}$ and 4675.3 $\pm$ 29.5 $\pm$ 3.5 MeV/$c^{2}$ and widths of 81.6 $\pm$ 17.8 $\pm$ 9.0 MeV, 246.3 $\pm$ 36.7 $\pm$ 9.4 MeV, and 218.3 $\pm$ 72.9 $\pm$ 9.3 MeV, respectively.
+Considering that, the BESIII experiment performed a precise measurement of the production cross-section of the $e^+e^-\to \pi^+D^{\ast0}D^{\ast-}$ reaction at 86 c.m. energies between 4.19 and 4.95 GeV including charge-conjugate mode, using a data sample corresponding to a total integrated luminosity of 18 fb$^{-1}$~\cite{BESIII:2023cmv}.
+Here only one $D^{\ast0}(D^{\ast-})$ candidate is reconstructed in the $D^{0}(D^{-})\pi^0$ channel with the decay of $D^0\to K^-\pi^+$, $K^-\pi^+\pi^0$ and $K^-\pi^+\pi^+\pi^-$, and $D^-\to K^-\pi^+\pi^-$, respectively, while antiparticle is extracted from the recoil side, which has included the charge-conjugate mode.
+Three enhancements are visible in the line shape of the cross-section of $e^+e^-\to \pi^+D^{\ast0}D^{\ast-}$ around 4.20, 4.47, and 4.67 GeV, as shown in Fig.~\ref{BCS:piD0Dsm} (bottom panel).
+By performing a fit to the dressed cross-section of $e^+e^-\to \pi^+D^{\ast0}D^{\ast-}$ that takes vacuum polarizations into account~\cite{Jin:2018kjv} as shown in Fig.~\ref{BCS:piD0Dsp:fit} (bottom panel), one can determine the resonance parameters for three enhancements to be 4209.6 $\pm$ 4.7 $\pm$ 5.9, 4469.1 $\pm$ 26.2 $\pm$ 3.6 and 4675.3 $\pm$ 29.5 $\pm$ 3.5 MeV/$c^{2}$ and widths of 81.6 $\pm$ 17.8 $\pm$ 9.0, 246.3 $\pm$ 36.7 $\pm$ 9.4, and 218.3 $\pm$ 72.9 $\pm$ 9.3 MeV, respectively.
 The first and third resonances are consistent with the masses and widths of the $\psi(4230)$ and $\psi(4660)$ states, respectively, while the second one is compatible with the $Y(4500)$ observed in the $e^{+}e^{-}\to K^{+}K^{-}J/\psi$ process.
-These three charmonium-like states are observed in the $e^{+}e^{-}\to D^{*0}D^{*-}\pi^{+}$ process for the first time, where the resonance parameters $Y(4500)$ are compatible with those observed in $e^+e^-\to K^+K^-J/\psi$~\cite{BESIII:2022joj}.
-While the rate of its decay to $\pi^+D^{\ast0}D^{\ast-}$ is two orders of magnitude higher than that to $K\bar{K}J/\psi$, which is inconsistent with the conjectured hidden-strangeness tetraquark nature of the $Y(4500)$~\cite{Chiu:2005ey,Dong:2021juy, Peng:2022nrj}.
-Further amplitude analyses of different open- and hidden-charm final states are desired to advance our knowledge of the nature of these charmonium-like states.
+These three charmoniumlike states are observed in the $e^{+}e^{-}\to D^{*0}D^{*-}\pi^{+}$ process for the first time, where the resonance parameters $Y(4500)$ are compatible with those observed in $e^+e^-\to K^+K^-J/\psi$~\cite{BESIII:2022joj}.
+While the rate of its decay to $\pi^+D^{\ast0}D^{\ast-}$ is 2 orders of magnitude higher than that to $K\bar{K}J/\psi$, which is inconsistent with the conjectured hidden-strangeness tetraquark nature of the $Y(4500)$~\cite{Chiu:2005ey,Dong:2021juy, Peng:2022nrj}.
+Further amplitude analyses of different open- and hidden-charm final states are desired to advance our knowledge of the nature of these charmoniumlike states.